scalacenter/platform/process/src/site/faq.md

 In case of conflict, the managers of the Platform will enforce the official Code of Conduct, and then apply yours.
 However, having two code of conducts is often pointless.
-If your code of conduct ensures extra policies, you are encouraged to proposed the inclusion of those policies in the official Code of Conduct.
+If your code of conduct ensures extra policies, you are encouraged to propose the inclusion of those policies in the official Code of Conduct.
 We all should define what civic behaviour is.

 #### I want to report the violation of the CoC, what shall I do?